highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 The `excludedHostnames` prop accepts an array of partial or full hostnames.
 For example, if you pass in `excludedHostnames={['localhost', 'staging]}`, you'll block `localhost` on all ports, `www.staging.highlight.io` and `staging.highlight.com`.

+Don't forget to remove `localhost` from `excludedHostnames` when validating that your local build can send data to Highlight.

 Alternatively, you could manually call `H.start()` and `H.stop()` to manage invocation on your own.

 ```javascript